So1ene/convert-pdfs-to-html/README.md

 #### 3: Install pdf2htmlEX

 Download the latest .deb package of pdf2htmlEX from its [GitHub releases page](https://github.com/pdf2htmlEX/pdf2htmlEX/releases).
-Navigate inside the downloaded release and install it:
+Navigate to the downloaded release and install it:

 ```
 sudo apt install ./pdf2htmlEX.deb